 Parents are encouraged to ensure that their children are toilet trained before starting at SPS Nursery/ Reception.
 We understand that children have toilet accidents from time to time.
-Please be reassured that your child will receive the help they need in the event of this happening.
-We provide baby wipes and spare clothes should your child require them.
+Children will receive the help they need in the event of this happening.
+We provide baby wipes and spare clothes.